feileo/helo/README.rst

 With Quart
 ----------

-If you're using quart_ , a minimum application example should be:
+If you're using quart_ , a minimum application example is:

 .. code-block:: python